 Eighth Grade program places more emphasis on developing competitive teams.
 Teaching sportsmanship and fair play are as important as teamwork and honing the skills of all players.

-Any student-athlete who does not participate in or attend a PE class may not participate for his/her Sea Crest team that afternoon for either practice or games.
+Any student-athlete who does not participate in or attend a PE class may not participate in his/her Sea Crest team that afternoon for either practice or games.
 S/he should attend the practice or the game but may not suit up and participate.

 Further, all student-athletes will adhere to regular school attendance policies.
 Any violation of attendance policies may result in suspension or dismissal from the team, as determined by the Director of Athletics and the Head of School.